maxim-xu/maxim-xu.github.com/_posts/2020-02-20-kyushu-trip.md

  <img oncontextmenu="return false;" class="vertical-long-img" alt="Hita" src="{{ site.baseurl }}/public/images/japan2020/hita/3.jpg" />
 </figure>

-We wandered on the streets of Hita for a bit after lunch for Unagi Bento, then hit on road again.
+We wandered on the streets of Hita for a bit after lunch of Unagi Bento, then hit on road again.
 Apparently we missed the opportunity to explore Hita area a bit more and enjoy the onsens here, so I think we would stay for at least one night when we return.

 Some unique ryokans in the area: